Login

 4. Applications

-Different properties mean different uses.
-Hydroxypropyl cellulose is widely used in cosmetics, pharmaceuticals, and food products.
-It acts as a thickener, stabilizer, and film-former.
-Traditional cellulose, while still valuable, tends to be used more in construction and paper products.
+Thanks to its distinct properties, hydroxypropyl cellulose finds a wide range of applications in cosmetics, pharmaceuticals, and food products.
+It serves as a thickener, stabilizer, and film-former.
+Traditional cellulose remains valuable but is primarily utilized in construction and paper products.

 Recommended article: